Matteo Arnaldi: 2024: French success, ATP 1000 semis

-Ranked No. 43 at the 2024 Delray Beach Open he defeated Yoshihito Nishioka firing 21 aces and recording 50 winners.
-At the 2024 BNP Paribas Open he reached the second round defeating Luca Van Assche.
-At the 2024 Miami Open he reached the third round for the first time at this Masters and only for the third time at this level, defeating Arthur Fils and 17th seed Alexander Bublik.
-He defeated Denis Shapovalov to reach the fourth round of a Masters for the first time in his career.
-As a result he reached the top 35 in the rankings on 1 April 2024.
+Ranked No. 43 at the Delray Beach Open he defeated Yoshihito Nishioka firing 21 aces and recording 50 winners, only to lose his next match against Rinky Hijikata in three sets.
+At the Indian Wells Open he reached the second round by defeating Luca Van Assche, before losing to before losing to second seed Carlos Alcaraz.
+At the Miami Open he defeated Arthur Fils 17th seed Alexander Bublik and Denis Shapovalov to reach the fourth round of a Masters for the first time, at which point he lost to Tomáš Macháč.

-At the beginning of the clay season, at the 2024 Barcelona Open Banc Sabadell, he reached the quarterfinals with a defeat of Arthur Cazaux by retirement, and of two Argentines, eight seed Sebastian Baez and qualifier Marco Trungelliti.
+At the beginning of the clay court season, at the Barcelona Open, he reached the quarterfinals with wins over Arthur Cazaux, eighth seed Sebastian Baez and qualifier Marco Trungelliti.
+His run was halted by third seed Casper Ruud.

-In May, at the 2024 French Open he upset sixth seed Andrey Rublev to reach the fourth round for the first time at this Major.
+In May, at the French Open, he defeated Arthur Fils, Alexandre Müller and sixth seed Andrey Rublev to reach the fourth round for the first time at this Major, at which stage he was eliminated by Stefanos Tsitsipas.

-At the 2024 National Bank Open he reached the semifinals for the first time at a Masters level, having never get past the fourth round, defeating qualifier Mackenzie McDonald and upsetting 16th seed Karen Khachanov, previous year semifinalist Alejandro Davidovich Fokina by retirement and Kei Nishikori.
+At the Canadian Open, he reached the semifinals for the first time at a Masters level, defeating qualifier Mackenzie McDonald, 16th seed Karen Khachanov, Alejandro Davidovich Fokina and Kei Nishikori.
+He lost to Andrey Rublev in straight sets.
 As a result he reached to the top 30 in the singles rankings on 12 August 2024.
-He lost to Andrey Rublev in straight sets.